splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 #. :ref:`otel-using`.
 Determine your access token, realm, and deployment mode to start using the Collector.
 #. :ref:`otel-troubleshooting`.
 Try these troubleshooting techniques and learn how to open a support request.

-See also the following resources for the Collector:

-- Check :ref:`migrate-from-sa-to-otel` to learn how to migrate your data from the SignalFx Smart Agent to the Collector.
+For a complete overview of the Collector resources, refer to :ref:`opentelemetry-resources`.

 - See :ref:`collector-architecture` for a description of the Collector architecture.
+- See :ref:`otel-components` for a description of the components the Collector supports.
 - Use :ref:`collector-remove-data` to strip data out of your telemetry, including PII.

-For a complete list of resources, refer to :ref:`opentelemetry-resources`.

 .. raw:: html

   <embed>
     <h2>Guided install for the Collector</h2>
   </embed>

 .. _collector-guided-install: